JamesBrightman/gatsby-plugin-vwo-smartcode/README.md

 # gatsby-plugin-vwo-smartcode

-Plugin to inject [VWO](https://vwo.com) SmartCode to your Gatsby website.
+Plugin to inject [VWO](https://vwo.com) SmartCode into the document head of your Gatsby website.
+This is required when creating a deployment to link your website with VWO.

+---

 ## Install